Back to blog

 1

-Prompt Security
+Prompt security

 Validate all user input before it reaches your LLM.
-Block injection attacks, jailbreaks, and semantic extraction attempts.
+Block prompt injection attacks, jailbreaks, and semantic extraction attempts.

 Tools: SafePrompt